Q - What can my child do during the summer to help prepare themselves for university?

 Q - Can we move into Residences early/late?

 A – Both situations are possible provided that you contact the respective Residence to advise them of an early or late arrival.
 Fees will apply to an early move-in.
-Residences' move-in weekend is August 25 & 26, 2018.
+The Student Housing website has a list of Residences' contact information and fees for early move-in day.
+Residences' move-in weekend is August 24 & 25, 2019.

 Q - Where do we park during move-in day?